ModusCreateOrg/engineering-experiments/eventsource-eventbridge-lambda/events/README.md

 > **REQUIREMENTS:** NodeJS `lts/fermium (v14.15 or later)`.
 If you are using `nvm` run `nvm use` to ensure you're using the required Node version.

-Run the following command to install the `Yarn` package manager.
+If necessary, run the following command to install the `Yarn` package manager.

 ```
 npm i -g yarn